windmark/data-compression/README.md

 ## Compiling

 Either import the individual projects with an IDE of your choice or manually compile the java files in the src folder.
+Instructions regarding execution can be found under respective segment.